 If you are a woman interested in becoming a gestational carrier, the state of Colorado has some requirements that must be followed.
 These guidelines are in place to help increase the gestational carrier’s likelihood of a safe, unproblematic, and successful pregnancy to help out intended parents.
 These requirements include, but are not limited to:

-- Gestational carriers must have a status as United States citizen or legal resident valid for at least 2 years.
+- Gestational carriers must have a status as United States citizen and be living in the U.S.

 - Gestational carriers must be women between 21 to 41 years old.